chaoSefat/ldsi-lab/readme.md

 For this Praktikum, multiple methods were systematically evaluated and tested:

-- **Sequential T5 Transformers**: The primary focus of this repository, implementing fine-tuned T5 models for rhetorical role prediction
+- **Sequential T5 Transformers**: The primary focus of this repository, implementation of T5 model fine tuning for rhetorical role prediction
 - **BiLSTM-CRF**: Implemented using the approach from https://github.com/Law-AI/semantic-segmentation
 - **BERT-HSLN**: Implemented based on the methodology from https://github.com/Legal-NLP-EkStep/rhetorical-role-baseline